tdcosim/SolarPV-DER-simulation-tool/README.md

 1. Single phase, three phase balanced, and three phase unbalanced (phase voltages may be unbalanced) DER models.
 2. Run simulation in stand alone mode with internal grid voltage source (stiff) model.
 3. Run simulation in loop mode where grid voltage is supplied every time step by a third party program.
+4. Customize all aspects of the model through a [JSON](config_der.json) file which provides access to parameters in all the model components.
-4. Visualize or retrieve simulation results for voltages, current, active, and reactive power.
+5. Visualize or retrieve simulation results for voltages, current, active, and reactive power.
 5. Introduce solar insolation events (in all modes), grid voltage, and frequency change events (in stand alone mode).
 6. Retrieve and modify model parameters from a third party program.
 7. Following smart inverter features are available: Low/High voltage ride through (LVRT/HVRT), Low frequency ride through (LFRT), and Volt-VAR control logic.